imoneoi/openchat/README.md

 The same routine as ChatGPT / GPT-4 was used to run other benchmarks or evaluations such as AlpacaEval.
 Simply run the API server and set the `openai.api_base` of the benchmark program.

+## Limitations

+**Foundation Model Limitations**
+Despite its advanced capabilities, OpenChat is still bound by the limitations inherent in its foundation models.
+These limitations may impact the model's performance in areas such as:

+ - Complex reasoning
+ - Mathematical and arithmetic tasks
+ - Programming and coding challenges

+**Hallucination of Non-existent Information**
+OpenChat may sometimes generate information that does not exist or is not accurate, also known as "hallucination".
+Users should be aware of this possibility and verify any critical information obtained from the model.

 ## TODO

 - [ ] Improving conversation splitting